emberjs/rfcs/text/0625-helper-managers.md

 enabled.
 It has the following timing semantics:

 **Always**
-- called after the helper was first created
+- called after the helper was first created, if the helper has not been destroyed since creation
-- called after autotracked state has changed
+- called after autotracked state has changed, if the helper has not been destroyed during render

 **Never**
 - called if the `hasScheduledEffect` capability is disabled